Lime Rock Grand Prix

 - Brabham BT21B (Fred Opert): Fred Opert, the leading US racing car importer in the late 1960s, raced a Brabham in Formula C in 1968.
 At the end of the season, he advertised it in CP&A (7 Dec 1968) as a BT21B with fuel-injected SCC engine, six-speed Hewland gearbox and "extra light chassis and body".
 Opert's car was sometimes reported at races as a Formula B and it is unclear whether this was a mistake or whether Opert was driving other cars he had in stock.
 Sold to Dewey Harless (Portland, OR) for 1969 and raced with great success in FC.
 Harless advertised it in July 1970, still with its fuel-injected SCC engine but as a BT21, not a BT21B.
 He retained it until early 1971 when it was sold to Butch Owsley (Aptos, CA/San Jose, CA) who ran it at Laguna Seca in June 1971.
 Subsequent history unknown.

 - Stebro-Chevron B14 [FB-68-10?]
 (Peter W. Broeker): Canadian veteran Peter W. Broeker (Pt.
 Claire, Quebec) bought a Chevron B14 for 1968 and surviving Chevron records imply that it was chassis number FB-68-10.
 Used in SCCA pro events and also in Canadian Eastern Zone Formula Championship and Championnat de Formule du Québec races in 1968.
 Retained for 1969 and raced in the Canadian Road Racing Championship and the Molson Championship, often entered as a Stebro-Chevron.
-Presumably the car raced by Bill Eagles (Lasalle, Quebec) in Molson events in 1970 and in the Players FB series in 1971.
-If Eagles did own it, then it must have returned to Broeker as after Broeker's death in late 1980 the B14 was bought from his estate by Gerry Jones.
-As Broeker had got it back, this is likely to be the "B9/15/17" that Broeker used briefly in 1974.
+Then apparently retained by Broeker until 1974, when he used it in a few races.
+After Broeker's death in late 1980 the B14 was bought from his estate by Gerry Jones.
 Jones sold it to Roger Fountain who moved to England in 1988, and sold the car to Chris Ball who had it restored for HSCC racing in the UK.